martinvonz/jj/docs/FAQ.md

 See [revsets] and [templates] for further guidance.

+### `jj` is said to record the working after `jj log` and every other command.
+Where can I see these automatic "saves"?

+Indeed, every `jj` command updates the current "working-copy" revision, marked with `@` in `jj log`.
+You can notice this by how the [commit ID] of the working copy revision changes when it's updated.
+Note that, unless you move to another revision (with `jj new` or `jj edit`, for example), the [change ID] will not change.

+If you expected to see a historical view of your working-copy changes in `jj log`, as a chain in a parent-child relationship, this is not the case.
+Instead, each commit gets amended and the commit ID changes.

+You can see the history of these changes using `jj obslog`.
+This will show the history of the commits that were previously the "working-copy commit", since the last time the change id of the working copy commit changed.
+The obsolete changes will be marked as "hidden".
+They are still accessible with any `jj` command (`jj diff`, for example), but you will need to use the commit id to refer to hidden commits.

+You can also use `jj obslog -r` on revisions that were previously the working-copy revisions.
+Use `jj obslog -p` as an easy way to see a commit's evolution.

 ### Can I prevent Jujutsu from recording my unfinished work?
 I'm not ready to commit it.

 Jujutsu automatically records new files in the current working-copy commit and